Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Surface Navier--Stokes problem and its discretization

 Note that both stabilization terms vanish if $\bu$ and $p$ is the surface solution extended along normal directions to a neighborhood of $\Gamma$.
 This makes the finite element formulation consistent.
 At the same time, both terms add to the finite element formulation additional ``stiffness'' in the normal direction.
-This allows to eliminate the dependence of the resulting algebraic systems conditioning on the position of $\Gamma$ in the background mesh, the idea first suggested for trace FEM in \cite{burman2015stabilized} and later explored in many publications on unfitted FEM for surface PDEs, e.g.~\cite{burman2017cut,burman2018cut,grande2017higher} (the particular choice of stabilization terms varies in the literature).
-We refer to \cite{olshanskiiinf} for the further discussion of the role of these terms in the context of unfitted $\vect P_2$--$P_1$ elements and the proof of $\Gamma$-independent estimates on the condition numbers of the velocity and pressure matrix.
-The implementation of the bilinear form $\gamma(\bu,\bv)$ uses the identity
+This allows to eliminate the dependence of the resulting algebraic systems condition number on the position of $\Gamma$ in the background mesh, the idea first suggested for trace FEM in \cite{burman2015stabilized} and later explored in many publications on unfitted FEM for surface PDEs, e.g.~\cite{burman2017cut,burman2018cut,grande2017higher} (the particular choice of stabilization terms varies in the literature).
+We refer to \cite{olshanskiiinf} for the further discussion of the role of these terms in the context of unfitted $\vect P_2$--$P_1$ elements, the proof of the well-posedness of the finite element formulation, error analysis, and the proof of $\Gamma$-independent estimates on the condition numbers of the velocity and pressure matricies.